National Council of Jewish Women is founded by Hannah G. Solomon in Chicago with an initial membership of 93 delegates from 29 cities.

 Courts Matter coalition established to work on protecting judicial appointments in MO.

-NCJW establishes a Long Acting Reversible Contraception (LARC) coalition to increase access
+NCJW establishes a Long Acting Reversible Contraception (LARC) coalition to increase access to contraceptives.

 Heart of the Community Award, City of Creve Coeur.

 NCJW succeeds in passing state legislation to raise the marriage age in MO, allow for greater access for long acting reversible contraception (LARC) and to require the national hotline posters on trafficking to go up around the state.

 NCJW successfully endorsed and worked to pass laws to raise the minimum wage and put ethics reform in place in MO.